katerinamargatina/katerinamargatina.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an Applied Scientist at Amazon in NYC, in the [AWS Bedrock](https://www.sheffield.ac.uk/dc) Agents team.
-My current research focuses on making LLM agents useful, reliable, and efficient.
+I'm currently an Applied Scientist at Amazon in NYC, working with the [AWS Bedrock](https://aws.amazon.com/bedrock/) Agents team.
+My main focus is on improving how LLM agents work—making them more useful, reliable, and efficient.

-Previously, I studied my PhD on active learning algorithms for data efficient LLMs at the University Sheffield, under the supervision of [Nikos Aletras](http://nikosaletras.com/).
+I earned my PhD in Computer Science at the University Sheffield, under the supervision of [Nikos Aletras](http://nikosaletras.com/).
+I researched active learning algorithms for data efficient LLMs.
-I spent time as a Research Scientist intern at Meta AI (FAIR) in London where I explored the intersection of [in-context and active learning methods for LLMs](https://aclanthology.org/2023.findings-emnlp.334/), and at AWS in NYC where I studied [temporal robustness of LLMs](https://aclanthology.org/2023.eacl-main.211/).
+Along the way, I spent time as a Research Scientist intern at Meta AI (FAIR) in London where I explored the intersection of [in-context and active learning methods for LLMs](https://aclanthology.org/2023.findings-emnlp.334/), and at AWS in NYC where I studied [temporal robustness of LLMs](https://aclanthology.org/2023.eacl-main.211/).
-During my PhD, I also visited the [CoAStaL](https://coastalcph.github.io/) group in the University of Copenhagen, where I worked on learning from disagreement and [cross-cultural NLP](https://aclanthology.org/2022.acl-long.482/).
+I also visited the [CoAStaL](https://coastalcph.github.io/) group in the University of Copenhagen, where I worked on learning from disagreement and [cross-cultural NLP](https://aclanthology.org/2022.acl-long.482/).

 [comment]: <> (Hello world.🦋 I am a final year Ph.D. student at the CS dept. at the [University of Sheffield]&#40;https://www.sheffield.ac.uk/dcs&#41;, working on natural language processing & machine learning.)